-The Tujunga Wash flows through The Tujunga Wash that offers a series of trails for hikers and cyclists to use.
+The Tujunga Wash flows through The Tujunga Wash in North Hollywood, California offers a series of trails for hikers and cyclists to use.
 Sometimes, the trail is even closed for vehicles on some weekends.
 The Greenbelt offers a view of running water and nature scapes with tree-lined trails, ponds, and open space.
-In part due to the historic floods of 1934 and 1938, which led to the creation of flood control channels as well as adding greeneries along those streams.
+This is in part due to the historic floods of 1934 and 1938, which led to the creation of flood control channels as well as adding greeneries along those streams.

-Tujunga Wash is a bike and hike-able rail trail with an access point at the corner of Laurel Canyon Boulevard and Oxnard Street.
+Tujunga Wash in North Hollywood, California is a bike and hike-able rail trail with an access point at the corner of Laurel Canyon Boulevard and Oxnard Street.
 It’s also accessible from Fallbrook Avenue, Lassen Street, Coldwater Canyon Drive, Nordhoff Street, Saticoy Street, and DeSoto Avenue.
 The path cuts through North Hollywood and can be found under the bridges of Highway 170 and Sherman Way.

 The path is lined with trees and ponds (most likely created from water runoff) and other greenery, as well as a few trails that branch out on both sides of the wash.
 There are crossings every quarter-mile or so, except for about 1 mile in between Coldwater Canyon and Busch Motorway, where there are no crossings until it hits Saticoy Street.